 There is a high threat from terrorism.
 Most attacks occur in the north east, particularly in Borno, Yobe, Adamawa and Gombe states.
-There have also been significant attacks in Kano, Kaduna, Jos, Bauchi, Abuja and Lagos in recent months, and in Gombe on 28 March.
+There have also been significant attacks in Kano, Kaduna, Jos, Bauchi, Abuja and Gombe.
 Further attacks could occur anywhere.
 Major urban centres in the North of Nigeria are particularly at risk, including Bauchi, Kano and Kaduna, and Abuja as the Federal Capital.

 The level of consular assistance available to British nationals in areas to which the FCO advise against all or all but essential travel is limited.

-You should avoid public places where crowds gather, including religious gatherings and insecure public spaces like markets and transport hubs and fuel stations with long queues outside.
-In recent years, attacks have taken place around religious and public holidays in public or crowded places, including places of worship.
+You should avoid public places where crowds gather, including religious gatherings and insecure public spaces like markets and transport hubs and fuel stations with long queues.
+Attacks have taken place around religious and public holidays in public or crowded places, including places of worship.
 You should be particularly vigilant during these periods.
 Avoid affected areas in the immediate aftermath of any attack.

 A heavy security presence often indicates areas of particularly high risk.

 There is a high threat of kidnap throughout Nigeria.
 Recent terrorist kidnaps have occurred mostly in northern Nigeria, but could occur anywhere in Nigeria.
 Kidnaps can be for financial or political gain, and can be motivated by criminality or terrorism.
 See Kidnapping

 Demonstrations and civil unrest can occur at short notice.
 Follow news reports and be alert to developments.
 If you become aware of any nearby protests you should leave the area immediately.
-A number of curfews are in force.
 See Local travel and Political situation